British campaign in the Baltic (1918–1919): Main actions

 In the autumn of 1919, British forces—including the monitor —provided gunfire support to General Nikolai Yudenich's White Russian Northwestern army in its offensive against Petrograd.
-The Russians tried to disrupt these bombardments by laying mines using the s Azard, Gavril, Konstantin, and Svoboda.
+The Bolsheviks tried to disrupt these bombardments by laying mines using the s Azard, Gavriil, Konstantin and Svoboda.
 The latter three ships were sunk in a British minefield on 21 October 1919, during an attempt to defect to Estonia.
 The British monitor Erebus attempted to assist in the siege of Krasnaya Gorka from 27 October, dislodging the defenders of the local fortress with its 15-inch guns, but by this time the White and Estonian forces were in retreat.
 The White army's offensive ultimately failed to capture Petrograd and on 2 February 1920, the Republic of Estonia and Bolshevist Russia signed the Peace Treaty of Tartu which recognised Estonian independence.
 This resulted in the withdrawal of the Royal Navy from the Baltic.

 Due to a request from Cowan that the Finnish squadron remain in the region until he evacuated all his forces, three Finnish C-class torpedo boats became stuck in the ice when winter froze over the sea, and the expanding ice crushed the hulls and sank the vessels.
 The accompanying larger S-class torpedo boat survived because of its stronger hull while small motor minesweepers survived as they were simply pushed out of the water by the expanding ice.
 The last remaining C-class torpedo boats were placed in reserve after this incident.